Burrata Caprese

 Can Burrata Caprese be made ahead of time?

-This Burrata Caprese recipe is best eaten fresh.
-However, if you need to prepare it ahead of time then I would slice the tomatoes and have all of the elements ready to compile separately.
+This recipe is best eaten fresh.
+If you need to prepare it ahead of time, I would slice the tomatoes and have all of the elements ready to compile separately.
+Then when you are ready to serve it will be easy to assemble and fresh.

-What does Burrata go well with?
+What does burrata go well with?

-Is Burrata a good melting cheese?
+Is burrata a good melting cheese?

 Do you love salads?
 Try these recipes!